-- To identify and investigate keyphenomena in NPP SA unfolding and/or their consequences through experimental and numerical platforms. - To develop analytical methodologies capable of providing a better assessment of safety margins and of giving better insights into the timeliness and effect of SAM actions. - To enhance efficiency of prevention and mitigation devices supporting accident management and to propose innovative ones with high potential in accident management.
+- To identify and investigate key-phenomena in NPP SA unfolding and/or their consequences through experimental and numerical platforms. - To build a European experimental network able to respond to SA key issues for current and future reactors, including long term operation of damaged reactor (till decommissioning). - To develop and adapt analytical methodologies (i.e., uncertainty quantification, data analysis and machine learning, artificial intelligence) with potential to support a better assessment of safety margins and of giving better insights into the timeliness and effect of SAM actions. - To enhance efficiency of prevention and mitigation devices (instrumentation included) supporting accident management and to propose innovative ones with high potential in accident management. - To capitalize the gained knowledge in SA phenomenology , particularly the insights gained from the Fukushima-Daiichi, in powerful SA numerical simulation tools - To provide the most reliable information necessary to implement robust and long-term management of severe accidents and effective emergency plans. - To investigate accidental scenarios associated with nuclear innovation, from near-term deployment (i.e., Light Water SMRs and ATFs) to farther-away developments (i.e., hydrogen-nuclear cogeneration), for eventually reducing their risks. - To spread the gained knowledge on SA to the different stakeholders and, in particular, to new generations of nuclear scientists and engineers, , reinforcing the knowledge and knowhow transfer to the nuclear technology forthcoming workforce. - To develop mitigation solutions in the case of SMRs, which may require new approaches.

-- To capitalize the gained knowledge in SA phenomenology in powerful SA numerical simulation tools. - To provide the most reliable information necessary to implement robust and effective emergency plans. - To spread the gained knowledge on SA to the different stakeholders and, in particular, to new generations of nuclear scientists and engineers.
+A synthetic view of the recent progress made and the challenges ahead may be reached in [TA2-5; TA2-6].